TKumadaki/VsVimScripts/Documentation/ScriptFiles.md

 When using SimpleSurround.csx etc., the user needs to enter a value in the command margin.
 The command margin at this time is a poor function that the cursor is not displayed and the arrow keys can not be used.

-This is because methods that manipulate command margins are not exposed.
+I use a lot of reflection in scripts.
+This is a unrecommended method.
+If VsVim or Visual Studio update, scripts may not work.

 ## Description of each script file